exasol/tableau-connector/doc/developer_guide/developer_guide.md

 ## Manually Testing Connectors

-To manually test the connectors in Tableau Desktop without packaging, add the following arguments when starting `tableau.exe`:
+To manually test the connectors in Tableau Desktop without packaging, add the following arguments when starting Tableau Desktop:

-* `-DConnectPluginsPath=path\to\tableau-connector\src`: Path to the `src` directory of this cloned repository.
-* `-DLogLevel=Debug`: enable log output of `logging.Log()` in JavaScript files.

-Start Tableau Desktop:

 ```bat
 "C:\Program Files\Tableau\Tableau 2021.3\bin\tableau.exe" -DConnectPluginsPath=%USERPROFILE%\git\tableau-connector\src -DLogLevel=Debug
 ```

+* `-DConnectPluginsPath=path\to\tableau-connector\src`: Path to the `src` directory of this cloned repository.
+* `-DLogLevel=Debug`: enable log output of `logging.Log()` in JavaScript files.

-In the left bar under "To a Server" click `More...`, then click `Exasol JDBC by Exasol AG` or `Exasol ODBC by Exasol AG` to open the database connection dialog.
+After starting Tableau Desktop, click click `More...` in the left bar under "To a Server", then click `Exasol JDBC by Exasol AG` or `Exasol ODBC by Exasol AG` to open the database connection dialog for JDBC resp.
+ODBC.

 Restart Tableau after modifying any connector file to reload changes.